ASFHyP3/gis-services/image_server/server_setup.md

    1. Security -> users -> new user
    ![New User screenshot](images/new_user.png)
    2. Make sure to add administrator role to each user
-   3. Once you have an indiviual account, logout from siteadmin and log in as your individual user
+   3. Once you have an individual account, logout from siteadmin and log in as your individual user

 6. Register raster store